-In connection with the WOF Transaction described in Note 4 (c), the Company obtained a three-year term loan from a Canadian chartered bank in the maximum amount of \$10,000,000 (the "Term Loan").
-As of June 30, 2021, the Company has drawn \$5,000,000 on the Term Loan, which bears interest at a rate of 7.45% per annum and matures on May 28, 2024.
-As security for the Term Loan, the Company granted the lender a security interest in all of the shares of WOF held by the Company and its holdings in its public company investments.
-The Company is in compliance with all covenants on the loan payable.
+In connection with the WOF Transaction described in Note 4, the Company obtained a three-year term loan from a Canadian chartered bank in the maximum amount of \$10,000,000 (the "Term Loan").
+As at September 30, 2021, the Company has drawn \$5,000,000 on the Term Loan, which bears interest at a rate of 7.45% per annum and matures on May 28, 2024.
+As security for the Term Loan, the Company granted the lender a security interest in all of the shares of PPI held by the Company and its holdings in its public company investments.
+The Company is in compliance with all covenants on the loan payable as of September 30, 2021.